Litmus fixtures #

 inst = fixture_manager.get_instrument_for_connection(conn.name)Reading per-test state #

-The active vector's params, observations, and currently-bound connection.
+The active vector's params, observations, and the connection currently being iterated.

 context — function #

-Returns a Context exposing the run / DUT / station / vector state for the active test.
+Returns a Context exposing the run / UUT / station / vector state for the active test.
 Resolves on every test, with empty defaults when there's nothing to expose.

 | Method | Returns | Purpose |